ettogun/kgsim/README.md

 # kgsim

-# Automatic randomized text game based on Danganronpa
+Automatic randomized text game based on Danganronpa, first coding project.
+Not even sure what to put here.
-# Baby's first coding project
-# Why are you here?